The 8 Best Cities for Student Field Trips

 Educate your student group about the American Civil Rights Movement through the compelling exhibits at the Birmingham Civil Rights Institute.
 The BCRI includes displays that address the Jim Crow laws, Black Power in the Black Belt, women of the Civil Rights Movement and the bombings at the Sixteenth Street Baptist Church.
 After learning about the atrocity at the BCRI, students can pay their respects at the actual Birmingham church where the tragic event unfolded.

-Student groups will appreciate a trip to the other diverse museums in Birmingham such as the U.S. Space and Rocket Museum, the Birmingham Museum of Art, the McWane Science Center and the Alabama Jazz Hall of Fame.
+Student groups will appreciate a trip to other diverse museums such as the U.S. Space and Rocket Museum, located in Huntsville, AL about 90 miles North of Birmingham.
+Additionally, the Birmingham Museum of Art and the McWane Science Center are popular destinations for student groups.
 Named after the statue on the top of Red Mountain that overlooks the city, the Vulcan Park and Museum includes exhibits that enlighten students about the city’s history and future.
 Programs are designed based on students’ ages, and there’s a personalized tour for every grade from lessons about family life in early Birmingham to curriculum about Birmingham during difficult times such as the Great Depression and the Civil Rights Era.

 St. Louis, Missouri